iifl-logo

 Opportunities

-Diversifying the product portfolio to include healthier snack options.
+Diversifying the product portfolio to include healthier snack options

-Expanding distribution into rural and under-served markets.
+Expanding distribution into under-served markets

 Exploring international markets, particularly in regions with significant Indian population.

-Utilising advanced technology to enhance operational efficiency and consumer engagement.
+Utilising advanced technology to enhance operational efficiency and consumer engagement

 Introducing new flavours and products tailored to regional preferences across India.

-Enhancing their presence in India to strengthen brand visibility and access across the country.
+Enhancing their presence in India to strengthen brand visibility and access across the country

 Threats

+Intense competition from local and international brands.
 Volatility in raw material prices impacting profit margins.
+Regulatory changes leading to increased compliance costs.

 Internal Control Systems and Adequacy